qooxdoo/qooxdoo/docs/desktop/gui/menus.md

   CheckBox, ...)
 - The fourth parameter in `qx.ui.menu.Button` is also a menu.
 So it is possible to create submenus.
-- There are tow kinds to add a separator to a menu.
+- There are two kinds to add a separator to a menu.
 The first kind is to create a `Separator` instance and add this to the menu.
 Or the other kind is to call the `addSeparator` method from the `Menu` instance.